solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 table.
 By doing this, addresses will be represented using only a single byte in the final transaction, significantly reducing the transaction's size.

-Use `npm start` in the command line to execute the `main` function.
+Use `npx esrun use-lookup-tables.ts` in the command line to execute the `main` function.
 You should see an output similar to the following:

 ```bash
 Current balance is 1.38866636